“...she would reveal the truth, so people would be forced to admit that female artists are overlooked.”

 Hustvedt’s novel is a faux-biography, presented as if edited by one I. V. Hess, Professor of Aesthetics, and published on the heels of a posthumous retrospective show of Burden’s art.
 A work of metafiction, it’s about society’s gullibility and specifically, its inability to see through fiction.
 It’s convincing as a scholarly biography, between its analysis of the idiosyncrasies of Burden’s journal entries; a postscript commenting on a vital journal of Burden’s that was recovered as the book was about to go to print; and lengthy footnotes revealing the rabbit holes into which academics leap to track obscure leads…so convincing, in fact, that I actually checked the call number to confirm it as a work of literature.
 Hilariously, Hustvedt writes herself into the text: in a pseudonymously written article outing Burden’s experiment of having three men exhibit her work as their own to expose gender bias, Hustvedt is dismissed as “an obscure novelist and essayist” (p.
 255).

-After years of being in the shadow of her gallerist husband, the widow Burden convinced Anton Tish (1998), Phineas Q. Eldridge (2002), and Rune (2003) to participate in the ruse, known collectively as Maskings.
-All three men had enjoyed varying degrees of success in the art world, so their new, fabulous work made discreetly by multi-media artist Burden wouldn’t appear utterly out of the blue.
-Oddly, their success is her failure is her success.
+After years of being in the shadow of her gallerist husband, the widow Burden convinces Anton Tish (in 1998), Phineas Q. Eldridge (in 2002), and Rune (in 2003) to participate in the ruse, known collectively as Maskings.
+All three men had enjoyed varying degrees of success in the art world, so logically, their new, fabulous work made discreetly by multi-media artist Burden will not appear utterly out of the blue.
+Oddly, their success should be her success, but ultimately, it constitutes her failure.
 For instance, when one of the artists is fawned over by the press, critics neglect to identify Burden as an influence.
 She has enough of a reputation as an artist that it is an oversight, but not such an established reputation that it precludes her pursuit of the scam altogether.
 She can hardly wait for the moment when she will reveal the truth, so people will be forced to admit that female artists are overlooked.
 Alas, Rune goes rogue and refuses to take part in the exposé.
 He notes flippantly in an interview, “We live in a post-feminist age of gender freedom, transsexuality.
 Who cares which is which?
 There are lots of women in art now.
 Where is the battle?”
 Easier said from his position than Burden’s.

 Burden’s welfare suffers substantially as a result of the botched experiment: she loses weight, temporarily loses the new love of her life, and instigates a physical altercation with her nemesis.
 Her motivation had been multifaceted, making the betrayal that much harder to take: in addition to wanting visibility, she had wanted validation—not just as a visual artist, but arguably as a writer and as a self-made philosopher.
+Her best friend, Rachel, describes her as having “an immense appetite for ingesting as much learning as she possibly could” (p.
+48), while Eldridge says of Burden, “She knew too much, had read too much” (p.
+216).
+Undeniably learned, Burden frequently quotes the greats from history in her journals, requiring the editor to act as an interpreter by way of inserting footnotes.
+The footnotes, being objective by their very nature, contrast Burden’s impassioned writing.
 Perhaps Hustvedt is conducting an experiment of her own, to gauge the reader’s self-importance: if you recognize an obscure art reference or a historical feminist reference within The Blazing World, how does it make you feel?
 Knowledgeable?
 Knowledgeable and therefore superior?
-Consider two different readings of Burden: her best friend, Rachel, described her as having “an immense appetite for ingesting as much learning as she possibly could” (p.
-48), while Eldridge, who was fond of Burden, said of her, “She knew too much, had read too much” (p.
-216).
-Undeniably learned, Burden frequently quoted the greats from history in her journals, requiring the editor to act as an interpreter by way of inserting footnotes.
-The footnotes, being objective by their very nature, contrast Burden’s impassioned writing.

 The highs and lows of Burden’s burdensome experiment unfold through chapters presented as contributions written in memoriam by characters interspersed with journal excerpts.
 In these seeming primary sources, the characters veer off topic to share loosely related details about their pets or people’s auras, emphasizing their lack of investment in the experiment.
-Harry’s obsessive nature appears pronounced in comparison, bringing to mind the female-associated term, hysteria.
+In contrast, Harry is obsessive, bringing to mind the female-associated term, hysteria.
 There are some obvious foils, like Rachel, the psychotherapist best friend who identifies Burden’s post-betrayal behavior as irrational; Bruno, Burden’s new male love interest, who is as unmotivated as she is prolific; and even her granddaughter’s friend, who is able to forget a spat the very next day.

-It might be argued that Rune gets what was coming to him when he dies during his own performance.
+There is poetic justice when the traitorous artist, Rune, dies during his own performance.
 As a result, there are posthumous accounts of his life and legacy and a surge of interest in his practice.
 Frustratingly, even in death, Rune and Burden compete for attention.
 On the upside, reading his sister’s remembrance humanizes him and creates empathy, leaving the reader conflicted about whether or not to detest him.

 In addition to astutely capturing the complexity of the gender bias in the contemporary art world, Hustvedt characterizes it well overall, from graduate students’ overuse of theory to punchy descriptions like critic Clement Greenberg, right-hand man of Jackson Pollock as “a successful dictator” (p.
 172).
 That Hustvedt holds a PhD in English and has lectured on art in academic and museum settings comes as no surprise.
 In the running for the Man Booker Prize, The Blazing World is deserving of a place on every academic and art lover’s bookshelf.